Posted on: 31-05-2019 in Insurance

 Once the policy term ends then cover is terminated and any money you have paid in is gone.
 This means you have paid in for a number of years and haven’t seen any benefit.

 The most obvious pro is the lump sum that is paid out should you survive the agreed terms.
-For the most part the sum returned will be all of your premiums paid in over the term but you should check the terms of the policy.
+For the most part, the sum returned will be all of your premiums paid in over the term but you should check the terms of the policy.
 The premium returned is also tax-free so there will be no surprises.
-Because a ROP policy acts like a savings account you are forced to add to it each month.
+Because an ROP policy acts like a savings account you are forced to add to it each month.
 The amount you pay each month will be lower than a whole-life policy which means it may be a more accessible option for some.
 Just like a regular term policy you have the flexibility to choose a term that suits your circumstances.
 Figures from Money Supermarket reveal half of all people searching for life insurance are aged between 26-40.
-If you look at a ROP policy as a type of savings account then adding to those funds for 20 or 30 plus years might be appealing.
+If you look at an ROP policy as a type of savings account then adding to those funds for 20 or 30 plus years might be appealing.

 On top of the higher premiums, cancelling a policy early could result in a smaller refund and in some cases no refund at all.
 It’s important to know that money you pay in does not gain interest which is why it’s not uncommon for people to take out a standard term policy and invest the price difference elsewhere.